DingXiaoH/RepVGG/README.md

 # RepVGG: Making VGG-style ConvNets Great Again (CVPR-2021) (PyTorch)

 This is a super simple ConvNet architecture that achieves over **80% top-1 accuracy on ImageNet with a stack of 3x3 conv and ReLU**!
-This repo contains the **pretrained models**, code for building the model, training, and the conversion from training-time model to inference-time, and an example of using RepVGG for semantic segmentation.
+This repo contains the **pretrained models**, code for building the model, training, and the conversion from training-time model to inference-time, and **an example of using RepVGG for semantic segmentation**.

 The MegEngine version: https://github.com/megvii-model/RepVGG.